david-andrew/dewy-lang/docs/src/container-types.md

 Note that values do not need commas to separate them.
 Also arrays can contain objects of different types, though arrays as only a single type will be more efficient.
 Arrays are 0-indexed (with potentially the option to set an arbitrary index)

-TODO->explain how to make matrices and other linear algebra stuff. note, probably replace `;` with `|` to indicate new row or next dimension in array (since `;` is also be used to surpress expressions)
+TODO->explain how to make matrices and other linear algebra stuff.

 ## Dictionaries